zchristianl/namecheap-ssl-install/manual.md

 3. Complete the required information to generate a CSR.
 ![1 - generate csr](https://user-images.githubusercontent.com/6568643/206796387-fa40d5d6-1069-4d71-9423-12d6b0c9365a.png)
+> [!NOTE]
-🔵 Some certificates allow you to protect the `www` subdomain at no additional cost.
+> Some certificates allow you to protect the `www` subdomain at no additional cost.
 Be sure to use the base domain as your primary domain, and the `www` subdomain as secondary.
 <br>

 4. The CSR will be generated.
 ![2 - generated](https://user-images.githubusercontent.com/6568643/206796390-fa9be33c-caea-4a22-aec8-3d57997e45dd.png)
+> [!WARNING]
-🟨 Make a note of the RSA private key.
+> Make a note of the RSA private key.
 This is required for installation, and you will not be able to retrieve this later.
 <br>

 5. Locate the SSL certificate in Namecheap and select `Activate` or `Renew`, whichever is applicable.